The Library at Bourne will prove useful in your research.

 - The table below gives census piece numbers, where known:

-- The Anglican parish church is dedicated to St. James the Great.
+- The Anglican parish church is dedicated to Saint James the Great and is in the Early English and Perpendicular style.

 - The Anglican parish registers exist from 1558.